There's a new kid on the block in the solid-state disk (SSD) market and it promises to make the traditionally expensive technology more affordable.

 Cenatek's goal, according to Founder and CEO Jason Caulkins, is to widen the SSD market by reducing cost and making the technology affordable for use in server appliances and workstations.
 The company also plans to offer software, hardware and engineering services.

 Solid-state storage is applicable in any application that is I/O intensive.
 According to Mike Casey, Solid Data System's vice president of marketing, solid-state storage can provide dramatically higher performance than hard disk drives.
-With rotating disk drives the mechanical movements account
+With rotating disk drives the mechanical movements account for more than 90% of the total time that it takes to access data.
+Solid-state storage has no mechanical latency.
+It is used to cache the most frequently accessed files in an application to increase overall system performance.

 By eliminating the need for writing data to rotating platters along with RAID caching algorithms, data access time is reduced from around 7 milliseconds to about 0.014 milliseconds.